ArtisticPhoenix/eJinn/README.md

  impliments        |  array   |   ignored   |

 ### Exception Considerations ###

-Without going into to much detail, I will briefly explain why it's benifical to use unique excptions.
+Without going into to much detail, I will briefly explain why it's benifical to use unique exceptions.
 The obvious example is this:
 ```php
    //Catch a single exception ( based on class )
    try{